hexaonelabs/hexa-lite/README.md

 ## Contributing
 Contributions are welcome and appreciated.
 To contribute to Hexa Lite, please fork the repository, create a new branch and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

+You can find more information about contributing to Hexa Lite in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License
 Hexa Lite is open-source and distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.